What Are 6 Benefits of Retelling Nursery Rhymes?

 Nursery Rhymes often tell a story with a beginning, a middle, and an end.
 This story-building skill teaches kids that events happen in a sequence.
 And helps them to retell the rhyme.
 They also develop a simple understanding of sentence structure and the storytelling framework.
 Kids like to “read” nursery rhymes.
 They are learning about books and how they work.

 Repeating nursery rhymes builds an understanding of rhyme.
 The language’s rhythm helps kids understand the beats of the words as they learn about syllables.
 Children learn how language works and build memory skills.
 They learn to infer what might happen next and love to fill in the missing rhyming word.
-Consider the vocabulary and comprehension skills your child is building as he learns a rhyme.
+Consider the vocabulary and comprehension skills your child is developing as they learn a rhyme.
 Imagine the thinking in her developing brain as she tries to sort out the words and stories.

 Have you ever dramatized a rhyme?
-Acting out rhymes encourages personal expression and movement and stimulates the brain!
-Watch a young child… he will automatically add expression and animate his voice!
+Acting out rhymes encourages personal expression and movement, stimulating the brain.
+Watch a young child… they will automatically add expression and animate their voice!

 mother goose sequencing activities for kids